 Bladder Pads vs. Period Pads: The Dry Facts

 The answer is actually yes!
 As it turns out, there is quite a bit of science that has gone into creating both types of pads and what they are designed to do is different enough that they are not interchangeable.
+Let’s take a look at what makes bladder control products and period pads so different.

 Pizza Pie vs. Apple Pie